triller11/ReactorLuaModified/README.md

 ## Thank You ##

 - @Sxigames for the Portuguese (Brazil) translation file
+- @MPThLee Added Support for New Class name of Induction Port in Mekanism
 - All the people who report bugs and test develop on Discord